 - Heart disease

 Some of these illnesses, particularly heart disease, do prevent you from being able to take part in scuba diving.
+If you are concerned about your health or think you may have a heart problem, the experienced physicians at www.carolinacardiologyassociates.com are dedicated to helping every patient to improve and maintain cardiovascular health.
 In certain cases, cancer can also be a reason not to dive.

 Diving After 50 and Staying Safe